Department of Otolaryngology

 Murray D McGrady, M.D.

-Instructor in Clinical Otolaryngology
+Voluntary Clinical Instructor in Otolaryngology

 Dwight McLeod

-Voluntary Instructor in Clinical Otolaryngology
+Voluntary Clinical Instructor in Otolaryngology

 Maithilee D Menezes, M.D.